 Haze, or reduced visibility, occurs when ambient particulate matter and gases scatter or absorb light ("light extinction") that would otherwise reach an observer.
-Particles responsible for regional haze are produced naturally from windblown dust, forest fires, and aerosolized sea salt; and by human-caused pollution from vehicles, power plants, and other combustion and dustgenerating activities.
+Particles responsible for regional haze are produced naturally from windblown dust, forest fires, and aerosolized sea salt; and by human-caused pollution from vehicles, power plants, and other combustion and dust-generating activities.
 Haze-forming particles can also cause serious health effects in the lungs and cardiopulmonary system, potentially leading to premature death.
 In addition, some particle species contribute to acidic deposition and other environmental harms.

-In 1999, the US Environmental Protection Agency (USEPA) issued a rule under Section 169A of the Clean Air Act (Visibility Protection for the Federal Class I Areas) to address humancaused regional haze: Regional Haze Rule (RHR) [64 FR 35614 (July 1, 1999)].
+In 1999, the US Environmental Protection Agency (USEPA) issued a rule under Section 169A of the Clean Air Act (Visibility Protection for the Federal Class I Areas) to address human-caused regional haze: Regional Haze Rule (RHR) [64 FR 35614 (July 1, 1999)].
 The RHR is designed to improve visibility at certain national parks and wilderness areas (Class I areas) on the 20 percent haziest ('worst') days while not exacerbating haze on the 20 percent clearest ('best') days.
 The RHR requires states to submit state implementation plans (SIPs) to USEPA every ten years, setting interim progress goals and strategies consistent with the long-term national visibility goal of achieving natural conditions at Class I areas by 2064.
 States submitted their first haze SIPs to USEPA beginning in 2008.
-Additionally, states are required to track their progress against their historic baseline period in achieving reductions in regional haze, submitting reports every five years, and to adjust their emissions management strategies accordingly.
+Additionally, states are required to track their progress against their historic baseline period1 in achieving reductions in regional haze, submitting reports every five years, and to adjust their emissions management strategies accordingly.

-In 2017, USEPA finalized revisions to the 1999 RHR to require states to track visibility progress for the 20 percent 'most impaired' days due to anthropogenic emissions instead of the 20 percent worst visibility days as was done for the first planning period (USEPA 2017).
-The method for tracking progress for the 20 percent clearest days did not change from the first planning period.
-USEPA recommended metrics for determining the 20 percent most impaired days in a December 2018 guidance (USEPA 2018), and MANEVU states decided to use those recommended metrics for the second implementation period.
-All analyses in this document use the most recent recommended metrics (20% most impaired natural conditions were updated in April 2020).
+In 2017, USEPA finalized revisions to the 1999 RHR [82 FR 3078 (January 10, 2017)] that will now require states to track progress of visibility for the 20 percent 'most impaired' days due to anthropogenic emissions instead of 20 percent worst visibility days as was done for the first planning period.
+The method for tracking progress for the 20 percent clearest days will not change from the first planning period.
+USEPA has recommended metrics for determining 20 percent most impaired days in a December 2018 guidance (USEPA 2018).
+MANEVU states have since decided to use those recommended metrics for the second implementation period.
+All analyses in this document use the most recent (20% most impaired natural conditions were updated in April 2020) recommended metrics.

 The Mid-Atlantic/Northeast Visibility Union (MANEVU) was formed to support visibility planning efforts in the mid-Atlantic and northeastern portion of the country and includes the members listed in Table 1-1.
 The seven Class I areas in the MANEVU region (black text) and four Class I areas adjacent to the MANEVU region (blue text) are shown in Figure 1-1(a).
 This document also includes analyses for IMPROVE Protocol monitoring sites (see Figure 1-1(b)), with twenty monitors in the MANEVU region (black text) and one adjacent to the MANEVU region (blue text)).
-The purpose of this report is to support MANEVU states in meeting USEPA's RHR 51.308(f)(1) provision for the second implementation period (2018-28) to determine baseline, current and natural visibility conditions for the 20 percent most impaired days and the 20 percent clearest days, for each in-state and out-of-state Class I area for states in the MANEVU region.
+The purpose of this report is to support MANEVU states in meeting USEPA's RHR 51.308(f)(1) provision for the second implementation period (2018-28) to determine baseline, current and natural visibility conditions for the 20 percent most impaired days and the 20 percent clearest days, for each in-state and out-of-state Class I area for states in the Mid-Atlantic/Northeast Visibility Union (MANEVU) region.

-&lt;sup>1 This and earlier trends reports use 2004 as the base year because the trend is based on rolling averages of 5-year periods, and 2004 was the end of the initial 5-year period used as the baseline.
+1 The title of this and earlier trends reports use 2004 as the base year because the trend is based on rolling averages of 5-year periods, and 2004 was the end of the initial 5-year period used as the baseline.